-When someone thanks you for the helpful advice you share, it makes you happy – the feeling we all get hardly ever.
+When someone thanks you for your helpful advice, it makes you happy – the feeling we all get hardly ever.

 Whether you are an expert in gardening, home decorating, or motivating people in agony, do not back off telling it to the world.

 2. You can make money

 The main reason you start a blog is that you’re likely good at the topic you choose or it is your passion.

 But have you ever thought of making money with a blog?

 Yes, you can.
 Depending on niche popularity, you will find the target audience that consumes your advice, buy your courses or eBooks, advertise on your blog, buy the products through your unique affiliate links (with which you earn commission), and many other ways.

 Although you don’t want to consider money as your principal goal in starting Blogging, you can’t overlook that Blogging is super rewarding.

 Blogging is a respectable profession; as you jump into it, you eventually will learn and master skills like website (and graphic) design, copywriting, SEO, affiliate marketing, social media marketing, etc.

 As you realize the in-demand skills you’ve gained, you will use them to make yourself some money.
 Once you start blogging, you don’t stand; still.
 You will constantly be pushing on to grow.